 Please research HE requirements very carefully as these do vary.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.

 Acceptance onto the Access programme is conditional on you:

 • attending a Welcome event where you will be interviewed by a member of the team

 • providing a satisfactory reference

 • attending 2 taster days: Monday 27th to Tuesday 28th June 2022

 Please note – face to face taster days will be subject to COVID restrictions.
 Alternative provision will be provided online if these cannot take place.

 Assessment is by coursework and examination.
 There will be at least one assignment for each unit (four units per subject).
 These written assignments may be essays / research projects and practical report.

-The programme takes one year, starting at the beginning of September and finishing in late June the following year.
+The programme takes one year, starting at the end of August and finishing in late June the following year.
 In addition to timetabled classes, it is expected that students will complete at least 15 hours of further independent study per week.